Lets Talk: Dogs in Public Spaces

 We are currently reviewing the dog control rules that apply to public spaces within the Chichester District.
 Rules around dog fouling, dog exclusion areas, and areas in which a dog must be put on a lead when directed, are all outlined in a Public Space Protection Order.
 This is in place to help ensure everyone can enjoy the many beautiful open spaces and beaches we have in the district and to help protect wildlife.

 We are proposing that the current Public Space Protection Order, which is due to end in October this year, continue for a further three years with no changes.
-We would like your views on this proposal and invite you to take part in our quick survey, which will run until 7 June 2023.
+As part of this, we ran a public consultation between 10 May and 5pm on 7 June 2023, and invited residents, community groups and organisations to share their views on this proposal.

 All of the areas covered by the proposed order are listed here in the Frequently Asked Questions on this page.